Passw/DrDonk-unlocker/readme.md

 14/10/21 3.0.6
 - Ensure errors are displayed on Windows if CMD file is run from Explorer

+22/10/21 3.0.7
+- Tested with Player and Workstation 16.2.0
+- Tested with Windows 11 as host
+- Do not try to copy vmware-vmx-stats if Player is installed as it is not shipped with Player

 (c) 2011-2021 Dave Parsons